 Verify that Source is capable of audio transmission of Audio Sampling Frequency that is complied with either IEC60958 format or IEC61937 format.

+If CDF_AUDIO_2CH_32kHz and CDF_AUDIO_2CH_44kHz and CDF_AUDIO_2CH_48kHz fields in the CDF are all three set to NO, and if the DUT has no other audio output, then end test with PASS (SKIP).

-If one of the CDF_AUDIO_2CH_32kHz, CDF_AUDIO_2CH_44kHz, CDF_AUDIO_2CH_48kHz fields in the CDF is set to NO, then FAIL, else continue.
+If CDF_AUDIO_2CH_32kHz and CDF_AUDIO_2CH_44kHz and CDF_AUDIO_2CH_48kHz fields in the CDF are all three set to NO, and if the DUT has any other audio output, then FAIL.

 Configure DUT to output one of the of the audio sampling frequency such as PCM_2CH_192kHz as indicated in step 1 with an appropriate video format that can carry the Audio-mode.